“Can’t talk now, it’s appeal season!”

 Utilize Each Platform’s Strength

-While your posts across your various social channels need to demonstrate the same message, the way you do so should be different across each platform.
-Each social media platform has its own strengths and weaknesses, so it’s important to use each to amplify your message in the most effective way.
+Each social media platform has its own strengths and weaknesses.
+So, it’s important to use each to amplify your message in the most effective way.

 Stay in the Now

 Social media is all about the present.
 And it moves quickly.
 So, you need to make sure your posts are strong enough to get the attention of those looking on here and now!

 Rather than focusing on the shelf life of a post, focus on the expiration date of the information.

 Communicate with a sense of urgency by including important facts like the tax benefits of giving before the end of the year.
 Or communicate the urgency of a donor match or challenge that’s happening today.

 Then make the path to giving clear and up front in your social media appeals.